Cheese stuffed meatballs with salsa verde is a family favorite comfort food meal! Make this easy Mexican meatball recipe for dinner tonight.

 - 3 cups salsa verde or tomatillo salsa

 - Preheat oven to 450°F.

-- In a mixing bowl add the ground turkey, green chilies, ground oats (or bread crumbs), egg, Mexican oregano, garlic powder, salt and cumin.
-Mix thoroughly with your hands.
+- To a large mixing bowl, add ground turkey, green chilies, ground oats, egg, oregano, garlic powder, salt and cumin.
+Use your hands to thoroughly combine ingredients.

-- Next, cut 4 cheese sticks into 16 cubes, about 1/2 inch in size.
-Press each cheese cube into the scoop with turkey mixture and then mold the meat mixture around to completely cover the chili/cheese cube.
+- Next, press each cheese cube into cookie scoop with turkey mixture and then mold the meat mixture around to completely cover the cheese.

-- Place the meatballs in a greased 9x9" baking pan.
-Pour the tomatillo sauce over the meatballs and then cover with aluminum foil to seal.
-Reduce oven temperature to 350°F and bake for 30 minutes with the last 5 minutes uncovered.
+- Place meatballs in a greased baking pan.
+Pour salsa verde or tomatillo salsa over the meatballs, then cover pan with aluminum foil to seal.
+Reduce oven temperature to 350°F and bake covered for 25 minutes, remove foil, and bake uncovered for 5 minutes.